Maria Mitchell - An Early American Astronomer

 Maria Mitchell was also vehemently opposed to slavery, and she became very vocal about her views.
 Aside from championing women’s rights, she was also an anti-slavery advocate and made good use of her reputation and position to support these movements.

-Gormley, B. Maria Mitchell - The Soul of an Astonomer.
+- Gormley, B. Maria Mitchell - The Soul of an Astronomer.
 William B. Eerdmans Publishing Company.
 1995.

 - Baron, D. American Eclipse - A Nation's Epic Race to Catch the Shadow of the Moon and Win the Glory of the World.
 Liveright Publishing Corporation.
 2017.